-I recommend oil pulling 3-4x per week with coconut oil and also adding essential oils to your mixture.
+I recommend oil pulling three to four times per week with coconut oil and also adding essential oils to your mixture.

 As you can see, oil pulling with coconut oil is a simple procedure with very effective results.
-If 10-20 minutes sounds like a long time simply do oil pulling while in the shower or while driving to work in the morning or while doing work around the house to help pass the time.
+If 10–20 minutes sounds like a long time, simply do oil pulling while in the shower or while driving to work in the morning.
+You can even do it while you do work around the house to help pass the time.

 Here’s a Quick “How-to” Coconut Oil Pulling Video Demonstration:

 Next I want to share with you how you can use essential oils to take your oil pulling benefits to a whole new level.